-An underactive thyroid gland is treated with hormone tablets.
-These tablets contain the hormone thyroxine.
+An underactive thyroid gland is treated with hormone pills.
+These pills contain the hormone thyroxine.
 The full name for replacement thyroxine is levothyroxine.
 You'll probably need treatment for the rest of your life.

 If you're getting symptoms from an underactive thyroid, taking levothyroxine will make you feel better.